ErrorNoInternet/pixelgenerator/README.md

 # PixelGenerator
-A simple tool that generates a satisfying GIF image
+A simple tool that generates a satisfying GIF

 ## Installation
 ```sh